A flat-band perspective on the boson peak in amorphous solids: Abstract

 \section{Abstract}

 The boson peak is a characteristic anomaly of amorphous solids broadly defined as a low-energy excess in the density of states and heat capacity compared to the textbook predictions of Debye theory.
 The origin of this anomaly has long been the subject of ongoing debate and remains a topic of active controversy.
-While remaining agnostic about the microscopic origin of the phenomenon, we propose that the boson peak (BP) may universally originate from a dispersionless, optic-like excitation, which we refer to as the `\textit{flat mode}'.
+We propose that the boson peak may have a defining dynamical feature: the accumulation of vibrational spectral weight within a narrow frequency window that is only weakly dependent on wavevector.
+In this perspective, the boson peak reflects a flat or weakly dispersive band in the dynamical structure factor rather than a propagating excitation.
 We revisit both experimental and simulation data from the literature through this lens and conduct further simulations in 2D and 3D amorphous systems.
-These analyses collectively provide supporting evidence for this interpretation.
-Notably, if this is indeed the case, a striking analogy emerges with similar anomalies observed in crystalline materials, where the nonphononic flat mode is effectively replaced by anomalously low-energy optical phonons.
+Taken together, these analyses provide compelling converging evidence for this interpretation and sharply constrain the space of viable theoretical descriptions of the boson peak.

-\section{INTRODUCTION}
+\section{Introduction}

 Our understanding of the vibrational density of states (VDOS) and heat capacity of ideal crystalline materials is rooted in a century-old theory: the Debye model \cite{https://doi.org/10.1002/andp.19123441404}.
 This well-established paradigm is based on the premise that the only relevant low-energy excitations in crystals are propagating collective plane waves, also named acoustic phonons.
-Neglecting dissipation, which would otherwise lead to attenuation, and ignoring different polarizations and possible anisotropies, these sound waves follow a linear dispersion relation $\omega = v q$ (see blue solid line in Fig. \ref{fig:0}), where $\omega$, $q$, and $v$ denote the frequency, wavevector, and propagation speed, respectively.
+Neglecting dissipation, which would otherwise lead to attenuation, and ignoring different polarizations and possible anisotropies, these sound waves follow a linear dispersion relation $\omega = v q$ (see black dashed line in Fig. \ref{fig:0}), where $\omega$, $q$, and $v$ denote the frequency, wavevector, and propagation speed, respectively.

 The properties of these acoustic phonons can be derived either through a microscopic normal mode analysis \cite{moon2023normalmodedecompositionatomic}, or more abstractly, from the spontaneous breaking of translational symmetry \cite{Leutwyler:1996er}, that is, the formation of a periodic, ordered lattice.
 Leaveraging on these concepts, the vibrational density of states of ideal crystals takes the well-known form: